AAT Level 3 Diploma in Accounting

 Whilst there are no formal academic entry requirements to undertake the AAT Level 3 Diploma in Accounting, competency in manual double-entry bookkeeping as well basic maths and English skills are necessary.

-This accounting qualification offers a combination of classroom lessons, regular tutorial support and online study (400 guided learning hours in total).
+This qualification offers a combination of classroom or online lessons and regular tutorial support (400 guided learning hours in total).
 In addition to your classroom or online lessons, students will be expected to study for an additional eight hours per week.